Bodrumspor Fan Token (BDRM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bodrumspor Fan Token Historical Price

-According to the latest data gathered on Bodrumspor Fan Token live price page, the current price of Bodrumspor Fan Token is 0.00206829USD.
-The circulating supply of Bodrumspor Fan Token(BDRM) is 12.73M BDRM , giving it a market capitalization of $26.33K.
+According to the latest data gathered on Bodrumspor Fan Token live price page, the current price of Bodrumspor Fan Token is 0.00206864USD.
+The circulating supply of Bodrumspor Fan Token(BDRM) is 12.73M BDRM , giving it a market capitalization of $26.34K.

 The Bodrumspor Fan Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BDRM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.